nuvi/go-deduplicate/README.md

 # deduplicate
 Sometimes, when building large distributed systems, you want an efficient way to ensure that expensive requests (such as to 3rd-party services) are only made once for a given piece of data.
-By coordinating work via a shared database and in-memory caching, this library allows the developer to only worry
+By coordinating work via a shared database and in-memory caching, this library allows the developer to only worry about implementing the actual request.

 ## usage
 ```go